 In 2009, the Company entered into a pledge agreement pursuant to the establishment of a corporate credit card program whereby the Company pledged \$150,000 in a certificate of deposit as collateral.
-During the three months ended March 31, 2011, the Company increased its pledged amount by \$300,000 related to an increase in its credit limit.
-These funds are classified as restricted cash on the Company's balance sheet at March 31, 2011 and December 31, 2010, respectively.
+During 2011, the Company increased its pledged amount by \$300,000 related to an increase in its credit limit.
+These funds are therefore classified as restricted cash on the Company's balance sheet at September 30, 2012 and December 31, 2011, respectively.